Don't You Forget About Me: A Documentary

 Armed with those and many other questions, a documentry was put into production.
 It wasn't too long before interviews with Hughs and those influenced by Hughs transpired, shedding light on Hughs and his work.
 However after 2 years of compolong hundreds of interviews there was still a very important one missing: John Hughs.
 So the neophyte documentary crew hit the road to his hometown, documenting their journey, the approach they would take, and their personal connections to the film.

 Fan comment by Josie West: Many of my peers never realized that John Hughs directed so many of the films we love.
 I belong to a group of Batman mavens who gather socially to watch films and discuss whatever comes up.
 We were working on a fundraiser and used the occasion to screen this film.
 There we were, attired in our various t shirts and hoodies, all with Batman movies and comics as the central theme.
-The most successful technique for raising money was to parlay the public's interest in all things Batman into a sweepstakes or some kind of contest in which the prize is a Batman item like one of these shirts.
+The most successful technique for raising money was to parlay the public's interest in all things Batman into a sweepstakes or some kind of contest in which the prize is a Batman shirt like those t shirts available on MoonAtMidnight.com.
 And watching this documentary just proved that Hughs was the perfect example of an unseen hero that overlapped with the fan base we were addressing.
 Everyone in our group (remember we're all wearing Batman apparel) knew, loved, and grew up with every one of Hugh's films.
 We're sure that he had to have been a Batman fan and that the dark knight probably inspired him at some point in his long career.
 That was not in the film, but we believe it was just an oversight.

 80's Teen Movie Scenes Mashup - Don't You (Forget About Me)